-This specialization belongs to the master's programme Electrical Engineering.
+This specialisation belongs to the Master's Electrical Engineering.

-The specialization Lab-on-a-Chip Systems for Biomedical and Environmental Applications is directly linked with the researchgroup Bios Lab-on-a-chip and research institutes MESA+ and MIRA.
+The specialisation Lab on a chip Systems for Biomedical and Environmental Applications is directly linked with the research group Bios Lab-on-a-chip and research institutes MESA+ and TechMed.
 This means you will have excellent peer guidance and will be working on the newest challenges.